Family-Friendly NYC Itinerary: 1 Perfect Day in Manhattan with Kids

 Central Park (9:00–10:30 am)

-Start the day with fresh air in Central Park, New York’s most iconic park and one of the best things to do in NYC with kids.
+Begin the day with fresh air in Central Park, New York’s most famous public park, and among the most wonderful activities to do in NYC with your kids.

 • Conservatory Water (East 74th St): Watch or rent model sailboats ($15/30 minutes).

-• Alice in Wonderland Statue: A favorite for climbing and photos.
+• Alice in Wonderland Statue: A favorite for climbing and photography.

-• Central Park Carousel (65th St Transverse): Historic rides for just $4 each.
+• Central Park Carousel (65th St Transverse): For only $4, historic rides.

-Kids get to move, explore, and play before diving into the city’s bustle.
-Parents get unforgettable photos and a calm beginning to a big day.
+Kids can move, explore and play before getting into the city’s busyness.
+Parents get unforgettable photographs and a soothing morning to a big day.

 Rockefeller Center & St. Patrick’s Cathedral